 - a.
 Uses of land for the breeding, raising, pasturing, and grazing of livestock; - b.
 The production of food and fiber; - c.
 The breeding and raising of bees, fish, poultry, and other fowl; - d.
-The planting, raising, harvesting and producing of agriculture, aquaculture, mariculture, horticulture, viticulture, vermiculture, forestry crops, and plant nurseries.;
+The planting, raising, harvesting and producing of agriculture, aquaculture, mariculture, horticulture, viticulture, vermiculture, forestry crops, and plant nurseries.

 - 2. Agricultural Accessory Structures; - 3.
-Agricultural Accessory Activities;

-4. Agricultural Dwelling Units, consisting of:

-- a.
-One farmhouse or a combination of one farmhouse and one intergenerational home per farm tract, consistent with C-AG-5, including combined total size limits; - b.
-Agricultural worker housing, providing accommodations consisting of no more than 36 beds in group living quarters per legal parcel or 12 units or spaces per legal lot for agricultural workers and their households; - 5.
-Other Agricultural Uses appurtenant or necessary to the operation of agriculture, limited to: - a.
+Agricultural Accessory Activities; - 4.
+Agricultural Dwelling Units, consisting of: - a.
+One farmhouse or a combination of one farmhouse and one intergenerational home per farm tract, defined in this LCP as all contiguous legal lots under a common ownership within a C-APZ zoning district, consistent with C-AG-5, including combined total size limits; - b.
+Agricultural worker housing, providing accommodations consisting of no more than 36 beds in group living quarters per legal parcel_lot or 12 units or spaces per legal lot for agricultural workers and their households; - 5.
+Other Agricultural Uses, appurtenant and necessary to the operation of agriculture, limited to: - a.
 Agricultural product sales and processing of products grown within the farmshed, provided that for sales, the building(s) or structure(s), or outdoor areas used for sales do not exceed an aggregate floor area of 500 square feet, and for processing, the building(s) or structure(s) used for processing activities do not exceed an aggregate floor area of 5,000 square feet; - b.
-Educational tours.
+Not for profit educational tours.

-B. Conditional uses in the C-APZ zone include a second intergenerational home per legal lot, for-profit tours operated by a third party, agricultural homestay facilities, agricultural worker housing above 12 units per legal lot, and\additional agricultural uses and non-agricultural uses consistent with Policies C-AG-5, 6, 7, 8 and 9.
+B. Conditional uses in the C-APZ zone include a second intergenerational home per farm tractlegal lot, for-profit tours operated by a third party, agricultural homestay facilities, agricultural worker housing above 12 units per legal lot36 beds in group living quarters per legal lot or 12 units or spaces per legal lot for agricultural works and their households, and additional agricultural uses and non-agricultural uses consistent with Policies C-AG-5, 6, 7, 8 and 9.

-Development shall not exceed a maximum density of 1 agricultural dwelling\unit per 60 acres.
+Development shall not exceed a maximum density of 1 agricultural dwelling_unit per 60 acres.
 Densities specified in the zoning are not entitlements but rather maximums that may not be achieved when the standards of the Agriculture policies below and other relevant LCP policies are applied.
-The County (and the Coastal Commission on appeal) may include all contiguous properties under the same ownership when reviewing a Coastal Permit application.
+The County (and the Coastal Commission on appeal) may_shall__include all contiguous properties under the same ownership when reviewing a Coastal Permit application_that includes agricultural dwelling units.
 [Adapted from Unit II Agriculture Policies 2 and 3, p.
 98, and CWP Program AG-1.g, p.
 2-162]